Penang cendol is another Malaysian classic to add to your must-try Penang food bucket list!

 Finding Authentic Cendol In Penang

 Malaysia has a lot of other sweet treats besides cendol.
-You can learn more about them from our local guides!
+You can learn more about them from their local guides!

 - MPVs and vans for transport

-- Make your own itinerary or leave it to our guides!
+- Make your own itinerary or leave it to the guides!

 - Flexible times between 8am to 8pm.